AlvaroMatsuda/Portfolio_de_Projetos_AlvaroMatsuda/README.md

 I'm studying Data Science since 2020 and I have experience doing Data Science projects.
 At the moment I work at Urban Systems as a Junior Business Research and I'm transitioning to Data Science.

-I have mastery of all stages of developing a business solution using concepts and tools of Data Science, from understandong the business going throgh Exploratory Data Analysis (EDA), building models to publishing the model in production using Clouds.
+I have mastery all stages of developing a business solution using concepts and tools of Data Science, from understanding the business going throgh Exploratory Data Analysis (EDA), building models to publishing the model in production using Clouds.

 I have developed solution for important business problems such as forecasting store sales and disease detection.